How to use Segmentation, Targeting, and Positioning (STP) to develop marketing strategies

 Any time you suspect there are significant, measurable differences in your market, you should consider STP.
 Especially if you have to create a range of different messages for different groups.

 A good example of segmentation is BT Plc, the UK’s largest telecoms company.
-BT has adopted STP for its varied customer groups; ranging from individual consumers to B2B services for its competitors:
+BT has adopted STP marketing for its varied customer groups; ranging from individual consumers to B2B services for its competitors.

 Original reference sources